vitorleonel/create-react-component-cli/docs/plugins.md

-# Plugin guide for react-components
+# Plugin guide for create-react-component

-Plugins allow you to add features to react-components, such as commands and extensions to the `toolbox` object that provides the majority of the functionality used by react-components.
+Plugins allow you to add features to create-react-component, such as commands and extensions to the `toolbox` object that provides the majority of the functionality used by create-react-component.

-Creating a react-components plugin is easy.
+Creating a create-react-component plugin is easy.
 Just create a repo with two folders:

 ```
 commands/